vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 #### Sub Navigation Entity Extensions

-The sub-navigation extensions are rendered as part of the secondary navigation systems in the Cloud Director UI - the side navigation or the main navigation bar.
+The sub-navigation extensions are rendered as part of the secondary navigation systems in the VMware Cloud Director UI - the side navigation or the main navigation bar.

 ```shell